JumpmanYouKnow/PythonNotes/k8s Notes.md

 8. **Service**: a wrapper to pod, one or more pods to perform a service.
 ###

-### manifests/objects
+### manifests
 	Pod,Service,Volumes,HorizontalPodsAutoscaler(HPA)
 	ususally defined by .yaml or .json file
-	- Deployment: deploy a service
+	- Deployment: deploy pods based on spec
-	- DaemonSet:  deploy a
+	- ReplicaSet: deploy pods as replica
-- ReplicaSet

-- ReplicasSet: Like name, replicas,
-- DaemonSet: A job that runs on
+	- DaemonSet:  deploy pods based on spec, ensure each node get one replica.

 ### Access pod(s) by service